Mastering Linkedin boolean search is an essential skill to find qualified leads or candidates on Linkedin.

 - “Human Resources Manager”

-If you don’t add the quotes to sales manager, Linkedin will look for “sales AND manager“
+If you don’t add the quotes to sales manager, LinkedIn will look for “sales AND manager”.

-Now, you can see clearly the difference between adding and forgetting the quotes.
-Quoted searches give you much more accurate results.
+Now, you can see the difference between adding and forgetting the quotes.

 2. AND